Temporary Child Custody

 Obtaining temporary child custody

-The best method of resolving conflicts about child custody is with a negotiated agreement reached by the parents usually with the assistance of lawyers representing and advising each of them.
-If an agreement cannot be reached, one or both parties may file an application with the family court in Ontario asking a judge to decide custody.
+The best method of resolving conflicts about child custody is with a negotiated agreement.
+This is reached between the parents.
+It is normally done with the assistance of lawyers representing and advising each of them.
+If an agreement cannot be reached, one or both parties may file an application.
+This is done with the family court in Ontario asking a judge to decide custody.

 Child custody cases in Ontario begin with an application, a Form 8, filed with the family court.
 The process takes time before the case is scheduled for a conference in court.
 A motion is a written request to the court asking it to grant some form of temporary relief before the case is ultimately decided by the court.
 The law requires proof of the existence of a hardship or urgency requiring action be taken by a judge immediately instead of awaiting the conference date normally assigned to a case.